evafroehlich/website/about.md

         </div>
         <div class="timeline-body">
           <p>
             Contributed to the "KES" underground geothermal and solar seasonal energy storage project.
-Analyzed operational test data patterns and supported the assembly/calibration of the geothermal prototype installed for residential heating.
+Analysed operational test data patterns and supported the assembly/calibration of the geothermal prototype installed for residential heating.
           </p>
         </div>
       </div>